+{If utilizing the Southwest Florida Water Management District (SWFWMD) Shape File and Permit Procedure Institutional Control}

+{Applicable only for the sites located within the jurisdiction of the SWFWMD for the Source and/or Non-Source Contaminated Properties – insert this paragraph after the sentence above ending “and intends to restrict exposure to contamination in the following manner:”} DEP will rely on local permitting for water wells’ uses.
+The Southwest Florida Water Management District (SWFWMD) implements a permitting program for the location, construction, repair, and abandonment of water wells, pursuant to chapter 373.308, F.S.
+DEP has implemented a shared electronic record system with the SWFWMD which will document the location and extent of the groundwater contamination.
+The SWFWMD will use this information when reviewing a well permit application.
+Therefore, information regarding well construction and location, as well as additional information from DEP regarding the extent and type of contamination, will be required by the SWFWMD when a well permit is requested on your property.
+This additional permitting information will ensure that potential exposure to contaminated groundwater is identified and well construction is managed appropriately (SWFWMD Shape File and Permit Procedure).}

-DEP will rely upon this {local ordinance(s), MOA, OR permit(s), etc., as applicable} as Institutional Controls to ensure no contaminant exposure resulting in risk to human health, public safety, or the environment will occur from using the groundwater as a potable drinking water source or for irrigation or other non-potable water uses.
-As such, the PRSR must notify DEP if the PRSR becomes aware of the repeal or amendment of the {ordinance(s), permit(s), OR rules, etc., as applicable}, or if a violation occurs on the site such that the potential for exposure to contaminants is increased.
-Failure to notify DEP of such activities may result in revocation of the CSRCO.
+DEP will rely upon this {local ordinance(s), MOA, OR permit(s), etc., as applicable} as Institutional Controls to ensure no contaminant exposure resulting in risk to human health, public safety, or the environment will occur from using the groundwater.
+As such, the PRSR must notify DEP if the PRSR becomes aware of the repeal or amendment of the {ordinance(s), permit(s), OR rules, etc., as applicable}, or if a violation occurs on the site such that the potential for exposure to contaminants resulting in risk to human health, public safety and/or the environment is increased.
+Repeal, amendment or violation of {{local ordinance(s), MOA, OR permit(s), etc., as applicable} or failure to notify DEP of such violation, amendment or repeal may, in addition to other remedies available at law, result in proceedings to revoke the CSRCO and require the immediate resumption of active cleanup or require that other approved Institutional Controls be implemented, unless it is demonstrated that the cleanup criteria under Subsection 62-780.680(1), F.A.C., have been achieved.

 DEP rules require a permit when conducting dewatering on contaminated properties.
-DEP’s Division of Waste Management must review and approve any dewatering plans to ensure that no exposure to contaminated groundwater and no contamination plume destabilization will occur resulting in risk to human health, public safety, or the environment.
-DEP may revoke the CSRCO if dewatering occurs without a permit.
+Any dewatering plans must be signed and sealed by a Florida-registered professional engineer or a Florida-registered professional geologist and certify that no exposure to contaminated groundwater and no contamination plume destabilization will occur resulting in risk to human health, public safety, or the environment.
+DEP may revoke the CSRCO if dewatering occurs without proper certification and a permit.

 DEP rules and guidance also require the approval of any plan to construct new, or modify existing, stormwater facilities to ensure there is no exposure to contaminated groundwater resulting in risk to human health, public safety, or the environment.
-Parties seeking to construct stormwater facilities on the contaminated properties should consult with DEP’s Division of Waste Management in addition to obtaining any authorizations that may be required by DEP’s Division of Water Resource Management or the Water Management District, or pursuant to other applicable law.
-DEP may revoke the CSRCO if stormwater facilities are constructed without DEP’s approval.
+Parties seeking to construct stormwater facilities must provide a construction plan that is signed and sealed by a Florida-registered professional engineer or a Florida-registered professional geologist that certifies that the construction will not cause exposure to contaminated groundwater or contamination plume destabilization resulting in risk to human health, public safety, or the environment.
+In addition, any authorizations that may be required by DEP’s Division of Water Resource Management or the Water Management District, or pursuant to other applicable law must also be obtained.
+DEP may revoke the CSRCO if stormwater facilities are constructed without proper certification.